nlutala/tic-tac-toe/README.md

 #### Installing
 * Open https://github.com/nlutala/tic-tac-toe in a new tab.
 * Press the green code button and press "Download ZIP".
-(I have included IntelliJ files, however you can delete all ".ctxt" and ".class" files if you use another text editor).

 #### Executing program
 * Once you have downloaded the program, you can open it with a suitable text editor of your choice.